baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #3 - Foodie-Fi.md

 	AND ranking = 2 and plan_id = 4
 ```

-1. What is the number and percentage of customer plans after their initial free trial?
+**6 - What is the number and percentage of customer plans after their initial free trial?**

 ```sql
 SELECT